merttertip/merttertip/README.md

 Among my skills are being suitable for teamwork, adapting to different working conditions, learning new information significantly quicker and great capability of communication.

-My experiences include:
+### My experiences include:
 Software Developer specializing in React, React Native, Node.js, and MERN stack.
 Experienced in building scalable backend systems and intuitive mobile/frontend applications.
-Passionate about full-stack development and delivering polished, privacy-conscious solutions.
+Passionate about full-stack development and delivering polished, privacy-conscious solutions.<br/>

-• I have worked with modern technologies such as React, Node.js, React Native, and Next.js in web and mobile development processes.
+• I have worked with modern technologies such as React, Node.js, React Native, and Next.js in web and mobile development processes.<br/>
-• Utilization of HTML, CSS, TypeScript and JavaScript languages with React.js library
+• Utilization of HTML, CSS, TypeScript and JavaScript languages with React.js library<br/>
-• Utilizing a broad range of APIs in collaboration with back-end developers.
+• Utilizing a broad range of APIs in collaboration with back-end developers.<br/>
-• Developing web applications, optimized single-page applications(SPA) and UIs.
+• Developing web applications, optimized single-page applications(SPA) and UIs.<br/>
-• Experience on projects both in a group and as a solo developer.
+• Experience on projects both in a group and as a solo developer.<br/>
-• Participated projects include E-commerce websites, social media websites, educational websites and more.
+• Participated projects include E-commerce websites, social media websites, educational websites and more.<br/>

 ### Socials